nischalshakya15/express-auth/README.md

   **Make sure you don't have any application running on 3306 and 8080 port**

     `docker-compose --compatibility up -d`

-- Create a tables in database

-    `npm run migrate:latest`

-- Run a seed file which will dump data into users table

-    `npm run seed:run`

 - Open the browser

     `http://localhost:8080/api-docs`